 Physiotherapists assess, diagnose and treat to help you to reduce pain and stiffness, increase mobility, recover from injury and prevent further injury.
 They use a number of treatment modalities including hands-on mobilisation, massage, electrotherapy, acupuncture, exercise rehabilitation and education.
 As first contact practitioners, you don’t need a doctor’s referral to see a physiotherapist.

 What do Physiotherapists treat?

-At RRMG our physiotherapists are Musculoskeletal and Women’s health experts.
+At RRMG our physiotherapists are Musculoskeletal and experts in Men & Womens health.